GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/027-mandy-lake-to-shelter/index.md

 showHero: true
 heroStyle: "background"
 showSummary: true
 summary: "This hike takes you along a former road, a rare thing in the Ministik.
 The going is easy, the navigation simple, which makes this a perfect choice for a starter hike.
-The final destination is a shelter that has seen better days, but still provides a roof and perhaps a place to rest for a while."
+The final destination is a shelter that has seen better days, but still provides a roof and a place to rest for a while."
 ---
 <div class="flex flex-col text-surface shadow-secondary-1 dark:bg-surface-dark dark:text-white max-w-max lg:flex-row h-auto" style=margin-bottom:-100px;>
 {{< hikedetailsfigure